Wine Tastings Classes Across America

 The best way to learn about wine is to attend wine classes at a local wine school.
 There are top-notch schools in nearly every state of the union.
 From Maine to Oregon, the U.S. is awash in wine education!
-We offer a list of all the top wine schools, each rated for the quality of their programming.
+We offer a list of all the top wine schools across the country, each rated for the quality of their programming.

 Wine Spectator School

-Jancis Robinson’s Udemy course
+Jancis Robinson’s Wine Course

 Wine Tasting Books